roryquennev/Elk-Stack-Project/README.md

     ![hosts](Images/hosts.PNG)

     *This will aid in specifying which machine to install the ELK server on versus the machines that will require Filebeat, Metricbeat and the DVWA.
-Meanwhile, Adding 'ansible_python_interpreter=/user/bin/python3' will allow Ansible to detect the use of Python 3!
+Meanwhile, adding 'ansible_python_interpreter=/user/bin/python3' will allow Ansible to detect the use of Python 3!

 - Run the playbooks in the order listed above and update the corresponding configuration file using nano (where relevant)
   - The playbooks can be run with the following command: